department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

   'ui:required': function (pageData) {
     return true || false;
   },

+  // This is an array of validation functions or objects that can be used to add validation
+  // that is not possible through JSON Schema.
+See below for the properties passed
+  // to the validation functions and how to use them.
+  'ui:validations': [
+    function (errors, fieldData, pageData, fieldSchema, errorMessages) {
+      errors.addError('My error');
+    },
+    {
+      validator: (errors, fieldData, pageData, fieldSchema, errorMessages, options) => {
+        errors.addError('My other error');
+      },
+      options: {}
+    }
+  ],

   // An object with field specific error messages.
 Structured by error name (from JSON
   // Schema error types).
 This is passed to custom validations in `ui:validations` if